zkorum/legal/README.md

     - their upvote/downvote
     - their poll responses
     - their agree/disagree actions
-    - following a topic (unfollow, at least 3 topics must be selected)
+    - following a topic (unfollow, at least 3 topics must be selected al all times)

 - Users can delete:
     - their conversations